it3049c-fall22-henderson/hangman-greenlem/README.md

 ## Checklist:
 - [x] update the assignment checks above to the correct link. - Done Automatically
-- [ ] make sure the assignment checks pass
+- [x] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [x] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [x] submit the repository link on Canvas

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
+how many points out of 20 do you deserve on this assignment: 18/20, app works fine on my end but the tests have been weird for me ever since after the first assignment.

 ## Self-Reflection:
+definitely the hardest assignment since it had the least amount of guidance.
+I will need to review some material in the future

 ### How long it took me to finish this?
+4-5 hours